Post-Processing of Aerodynamics with SimScale and ParaView

 The next image shows a color visualization of the lift over the bottom of the car body shape.

-This way, the aerodynamic performance of vehicle shapes can be analyzed fast and efficiently.
+By post-processing the simulation results, the aerodynamic performance of vehicle shapes can be analyzed fast and efficiently.
 ParaView is a great tool to get meaningful insights into simulation results computed with SimScale.

 If you’re interested in aerodynamics simulations, you might also find this article interesting: Football Aerodynamics Simulation with SimScale.